-The Office of Medical Education, headed by Dr. Martha Grayson, Senior Associate Dean for Medical Education, oversees all aspects of the planning, monitoring and delivery of the medical education curriculum at Einstein.
+The Office of Medical Education, headed by Dr. Martha Grayson, Senior Associate Dean for Medical Education, oversees all aspects of the planning, monitoring, and delivery of the medical education curriculum at Einstein.

-Watch a brief video of Dr. Grayson discussing Einstein's medical education program including student research opportunities, hands-on clinical training and curriculum changes focusing on humanism.
+Watch a brief video of Dr. Grayson discussing Einstein's medical education program including student research opportunities, hands-on clinical training, and curriculum changes focusing on humanism.

-The deans, directors, and staff of the Office of Medical Education bring many years of experience and dedication to the tasks of overseeing curricular content and ensuring its efficient delivery, providing appropriate electronic resources to enhance both faculty teaching and student learning, monitoring educational outcomes through a comprehensive program of course and clerkship evaluation, addressing the needs of our under-represented minority medical students, and providing faculty with the resources to enhance their skills as medical educators.
+The deans, directors, and staff of the Office of Medical Education ("OME") bring many years of experience and dedication to the tasks of overseeing curricular content and ensuring its efficient delivery, providing appropriate electronic resources to enhance both faculty teaching and student learning, monitoring educational outcomes through a comprehensive program of course and clerkship evaluation, addressing the needs of our under-represented minority medical students, and providing faculty with the resources to enhance their skills as medical educators.

-Albert Einstein College of Medicine of Yeshiva University prepares physicians who will excel in both the science and the art of medicine.
+The Albert Einstein College of Medicine of Yeshiva University prepares physicians who will excel in both the science and the art of medicine.
 Our founding mandate has been to combine the pursuit of scientific excellence with the social mission to improve human health through engagement in our local, national, and global communities.

 Einstein’s dynamic curriculum offers its students the ability to combine a solid foundation in the biomedical and population health sciences and rigorous, hands-on clinical training with the flexibility to pursue their interests in research and to meet the healthcare needs of underserved populations in the Bronx, the greater New York metropolitan area, and beyond.
 Einstein attracts a diverse student body and provides a collegial and collaborative environment that fosters our students’ growth as future clinicians, educators, physician scientists, and leaders in the field.